NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

 Taskonomy is a meta-learning project that seeks to find the complex mapping between different tasks.
 This way, relationships between learning tasks can be used to avoid minute and expensive isolated training.
 Additionally, the successively more abstract representations can be used for multiple related outputs.
-Based on source and target tasks a hypergraph in created to visualize task learning transferability, which can be used to estimate an optimal transfer policy.
+Based on source and target tasks a hyper-graph in created to visualize task learning transferability, which can be used to estimate an optimal transfer policy.

 ### End To End Navigation with Branch Turning Support Using Convolutional Neural Network